 The research group also assessed the two lines of dogs on tests used by Scott and Fuller (1965).
-Anxious dogs showed less exploratory behavior in an empty room, had more subjects that froze in response to a loud horn, and a greater percentage of individuals avoided humans (Murphree, Dykman, & Peters, 1967a).
-These differences appeared at two months of age and persisted through to the last test at 18 months of age.
+Nervous dogs showed less exploratory behavior in an empty room, had more subjects that froze in response to a loud horn, and a greater percentage of individuals avoided humans (Murphree, Dykman, & Peters, 1967a).
+These differences appeared at 2 months of age and persisted through to the last test at 18 months of age.
 Some differences remained stable, and some became amplified with increasing age.

 The Arkansas researchers also investigated the behavior of crosses between the two lines.
-They conducted reciprocal crosses and tested the crossbred puppies for the “Effect of Person” and on the behavioral tests taken from Scott and Fuller (1965).
-Between offspring of reciprocal crosse, there was no apparent difference.
-Both crosses behaved nearly identically to the anxious dogs when assessed for “Effect of Person” as well as on the behavioral tests.
+They conducted reciprocal crosses and tested the crossbred puppies for the effect of person and on the behavioral tests taken from Scott and Fuller (1965).
+Between offspring of reciprocal crosses, there was no apparent difference.
+Both crosses behaved nearly identically to the nervous dogs when assessed for effect of person (Murphree, Peters, & Dykman, 1967), as well as on the behavioral tests (Murphree & Newton, 1971; Murphree, Peters, & Dykman, 1969).

-McBryde and Murphree (1974) undertook an investigation of whether it was possible to change an anxious pointer into a normal onequestion with both theoretical and practical importance.
-They noted that the anxious pointers still retained the normal behavior of “pointing” to the scent of quail.
-Using this kernel of normal behavior, the reinforcer of access to a quail wing, and sometimes a normal dog for social facilitation of responses, the authors trained five nervous pointers to hunt succesfully, including retrieval which necessarily involves approaching a human.
+McBryde and Murphree (1974) undertook an investigation of whether it was possible to change an nervous pointer into a normal one—a question with both theoretical and practical importance.
+They noted that the nervous pointers still retained the normal behavior of “pointing” to the scent of quail.
+Using this kernel of normal behavior, the reinforcer of access to a quail wing, and sometimes a normal dog for social facilitation of responses, the authors trained five nervous pointers to hunt successfully, including retrieval, which necessarily involved approaching a human.

 This behavioral improvement did not, however, generalize to the standard behavioral tests administered to the dogs.
 The authors broached a question relevant to all studies in which behavioral or temperament assessments are made: “How well do these behavioral tests represent the dog?”
 (McBryde & Murphree, 1974, p.
 83) and noted that the dogs appeared so normal when reviewing videos taken of their performances hunting that, “one easily gets the feeling that the rehabilitation has been very basic and that measures of animal behavior in an artificial setting may be inappropriate” (p.
 83).

 Work on the pointers continued when some of the dogs from the two strains were passed on to Thomas Uhde, then at the NIMH, who had become interested in the dogs as a potential model for human panic disorder (Uhde, personal communication, August 6, 2010).
-Research by Uhde and his collaborators focused on the physiological (e.g., , Tomai, & Uhde, 1990) and neurophysiological differences (e.g., Gurguis, Klein, Mefford, & Uhde, 1990) that underlay the behavioral differences between the normal and anxious lines.
-The NIMH group also included further behavioral measurements (e.g., Klein & Uhde, 1988), and discovered that many of the anxious pointers were deaf, but demonstrated that this deafness was not a factor in their behavioral differences from normal pointers (Klein, Steinberg, Weiss, Matthews, & Uhde, 1987).
+Research by Uhde and his collaborators focused on the physiological (e.g., Klein, Tomai, & Uhde, 1990) and neurophysiological differences (e.g., Gurguis, Klein, Mefford, & Uhde, 1990) that underlay the behavioral differences between the normal and nervous lines.
+The NIMH group also included further behavioral measurements (e.g., Klein & Uhde, 1988), and discovered that many of the nervous dogs were deaf, but demonstrated that this deafness was not a factor in their behavioral differences from normal dogs (Klein, Steinberg, Weiss, Matthews, & Uhde, 1987).

-The Arkansas pointer lines were a unique research paradigm that contributed richly to our understanding of the genetic and environmental bases of behavioral difference between dogs, including the development of potential therapies for shy or anxious dogs.
+The Arkansas pointer lines formed a unique research paradigm that contributed richly to our understanding of the genetic and environmental bases of behavioral difference between dogs, including the development of potential therapies for shy or nervous dogs.
 The researchers involved presented a very integrative research program, systematically investigating the dogs' behavior using a variety of techniques.
 When combined with the work of William T. James, a fascinating picture of individual, strain, and breed differences begins to emerge, and both research programs have provided a multitude of ways to usefully investigate these differences.
 The pointer lines, unfortunately, were terminated by the 1990s (Uhde, personal communication, August 6, 2010).

 Richard L. Solomon and Students